-- 1. A post-secondary academic institution accredited by an institutional accrediting agency that is recognized by the U.S. Department of Education, and authorized under applicable law or other acceptable authority to provide a post-secondary program, which awards a minimum of an associate degree at the completion of the program. - 2.
-A foreign post-secondary academic institution acceptable to CAAHEP. - 3.
-A hospital or medical center or branch of the United States Armed Forces.
+A post-secondary academic institution accredited by an institutional accrediting agency that is recognized by the U.S. Department of Education, and authorized under applicable law or other acceptable authority to provide a post-secondary program, which awards a minimum of a diploma/certificate at the completion of the program.